scottabarnes/til/sql/interval-timestamp-add.md

   2 |
   3 |

-Adding these to a timestamp field without using INTERVAL to the nearest n-days, e.g. for timestamp `10-01-2022 16:35`
+Adding these to a timestamp field without using INTERVAL to the nearest n-days, e.g. for timestamp `10-01-2022 16:35` the psuedo-code of

 `select timestamp + days_to_add as timestamp_add;`